Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Pet owner interview

-Tell your veterinarian about your dog's diet.
+You need to tell your veterinarian about your dog's diet.

 Second stage of diagnosis